apache/flink/docs/dev/table/connect.md

     znode.parent: "/test"        # required: the root dir in Zookeeper for HBase cluster

   write.buffer-flush:
-    max-size: 1048576            # optional: Write option, sets when to flush a buffered request
+    max-size: 1048576            # optional: writing option, determines how many size in memory of buffered
-                                 # based on the memory size of rows currently added.
+                                 # rows to insert per round trip.
+This can help performance on writing to JDBC
+                                 # database.
+The default value is "2mb".
-    max-rows: 1                  # optional: Write option, sets when to flush buffered
+    max-rows: 1                  # optional: writing option, determines how many rows to insert per round trip.
+                                 #This can help performance on writing to JDBC database.
+No default value,
-                                 # request based on the number of rows currently added.
+                                 # i.e. the default flushing is not depends on the number of buffered rows.
-    interval: 1                  # optional: Write option, sets a flush interval flushing buffered
+    interval: 1                  # optional: writing option, sets a flush interval flushing buffered requesting
-                                 # requesting if the interval passes, in milliseconds.
+                                 # if the interval passes, in milliseconds.
+Default value is "0s", which means
+                                 # no asynchronous flush thread will be scheduled.
 {% endhighlight %}
 </div>